bensutherland/Simple_reads_to_counts/README.md

 ### 3A) Multi-map reads against a reference genome
 First you must unzip the gz assembly to an uncompressed version, as it appears this is required for hisat2-build.
 Once decompressed, index the reference genome with:
-`hisat2-build -p 12 GCF_902806645.1_cgigas_uk_roslin_v1_genomic.fna GCF_902806645.1_cgigas_uk_roslin_v1_genomic`
+`hisat2-build -p 12 GCF_902806645.1_cgigas_uk_roslin_v1_genomic.fna GCF_902806645.1_cgigas_uk_roslin_v1_genomic.fna`

+Note: make sure to include the .fna in the 'base name' so that it will remain functional with subsequent scripts.

-Use the script `02_hisat2_aln_PE_to_stringtie.sh` to align paired-end reads to the genome using hisat2, and sort the bam file with samtools.
+Use the script `01_scripts/02_hisat2_aln_PE_to_stringtie.sh` to align paired-end reads to the genome using hisat2, and sort the bam file with samtools.
 This will require that you update the user variable $REFERENCE with the full path and filename of the reference genome.
 Note: this currently requires that your filenames end in `_R[1|2].paired.fq.gz`

 ### 3B) Generate a reference and de novo gff using stringtie